-Pursuant to section 307(c)(3)(A) of the Coastal Zone Management Act (CZMA), 16 U.S.C.
-Section 1456(3)(A), the Commission must receive concurrence from the state CZMA agency that the project is not within or affecting the state's coastal zone prior to issuing a license for the Stevens Creek Project.
+Pursuant to Section 307(c)(3)(A) of the Coastal Zone Management Act (CZMA), 16 U.S.C.
+Section 1456(3)(A), the Commission must receive concurrence from the state CZMA agency that the Project is not within or affecting the state's coastal zone prior to issuing a license for the Stevens Creek Project.

-The Stevens Creek Project is not located within a Coastal Zone; however, the Licensee submitted a CZMA consistency determination letter to SCDHEC on October 28, 2022.
+The Stevens Creek Project is not located within a coastal zone; however, the Licensee submitted a CZMA consistency determination letter to the South Carolina Department of Health and Environmental Control (SCDHEC) on October 28, 2022.
 The SCDHEC replied later the same day, informing DESC that based upon the location of the Stevens Creek Project, that work is outside of the coastal zone of South Carolina and would not require review for the coastal zone consistency section.
-The GADNR has a standard letter that notes that Georgia's Coastal Management Program area encompasses eleven coastal counties, and that intergovernmental reviews outside of the eleven counties are not subject to the CZMA provisions and do not require approval from GADNR.
-The Stevens Creek Project is not located within one of the eleven counties.
+The GADNR has a standard letter that notes that Georgia's Coastal Management Program area encompasses 11 coastal counties, and that intergovernmental reviews outside of the 11 counties are not subject to the CZMA provisions and do not require approval from GADNR.
+The Stevens Creek Project is not located within one of the 11 counties.
 Consultation documentation is included in Appendix E-1.